EMBL-EBI-SUBS/subs/INSTALL.md

 java -jar subs-api/build/libs/subs-api-1.0.0-SNAPSHOT.jar
 ```

-The can also overide any application properties on the command line, for example to start up the subs-api with a mongo server on different host name :
+You can also override any application properties on the command line, for example to start up the subs-api with a mongo server on different host name:

 ```bash
 java -jar subs-api/build/libs/subs-api-1.0.0-SNAPSHOT.jar --spring.data.mongodb.host=example-mongo-server.com